Jeffy892/project-2/MindyTwitterAnalysis/readme.md

 - PySpark (optional for project 2)
 - Docker (optional for project 2)
 - Scikit-learn (optional for project 2)
+- Tensorflow or Pytorch (optional for project 2)
 - Git + GitHub

 ## Twitter Data Query